DrusMarkonii/movie_base/README.md

 # Deploy https://metflix-try.netlify.app/

-This application, includes functions:
--viewing popular movies,
--searching according to the entered text,
--viewing detailed information about the movie,
--the ability to view the trailer.
+This application, includes functions: viewing popular movies, searching according to the entered text, viewing detailed information about the movie,the ability to view the trailer.

-For the purpose to view a large amount of data, there is an infinity scroll
+For the purpose to view a large amount of data, there is an infinity scroll.

 ## Getting Started with Create React App